AMD CEO Lisa Su Talks: Chip Shortages, Tariffs, GPUs, and More Cores

 "I will say, more broadly, that we're very committed to trying to keep the GPU pricing as close to suggested pricing as possible from an overall fairness standpoint.
 One of the things we’ve done, for example, is that typically for when we start our GPU launches, we will have our own Radeon Graphics MBAs [Made By AMD cards], and then we phase those out and go to AIBs [third-party GPUs].
 We actually aren’t phasing out our MBAs with the purpose of trying to ensure that, as stock becomes available, we will offer them on amd.com at suggested pricing.
 And we’ll encourage our partners to do that as well.

-"I will say that there is some COVID related logistics and other commodity components that have increased in pricing.
+"I will say that there are some COVID related logistics and other commodity components that have increased in pricing.
 And I think some of that is what's going through.
-And, again, these are things that we're living with in the current situation that hopefully as we get to a more normal environment in the second half of the year, we'll see some improvements."
+And, again, these are things that we're living within the current situation that hopefully, as we get to a more normal environment in the second half of the year, we'll see some improvements."

 GPU Progress

-AMD has made tremendous progress on the GPU front, but the newly-released ‘Cezanne’ Ryzen 5000 Mobile processors still come with the company’s previous-gen Vega graphics, as opposed to its newer solutions.
+AMD has made tremendous progress on the GPU front.
+However, the newly-released ‘Cezanne’ Ryzen 5000 Mobile processors still come with the company’s previous-gen Vega graphics instead of its newer solutions.
 That’s led to some speculation that AMD is design-resource limited, but Su says the decision was more about assuring the correct product timing.

 AMD continues to forge ahead, even as it has lost key executives like Raja Koduri, to expand its competitive stance.

-"I have to say, I'm very proud of our engineering teams on the CPU side.
+"I have to say; I'm very proud of our engineering teams on the CPU side.
 Mark Papermaster, Mike Clark, and the team have just done a phenomenal job on a very ambitious up roadmap, and the team has executed very well,” she said.
 “We also know, though, that we're as good as our current architecture.
-And so as excited as we are about Zen three, getting out into the marketplace.
-All of the focus is on Zen 4 and Zen 5, and ensuring that those are also extremely competitive.
+And so, as excited as we are about Zen 3, and getting it out into the marketplace, all of the focus is on Zen 4 and Zen 5 and ensuring that those are also extremely competitive.

 2021 Goals and Xilinx